What actually happens to travelers here.

 - antacids

-- I have a stomachache: Bel bilong mi i pen
+- Bel bilong mi i pen

-- I have allergies: Mi gat allergy
+- Mi gat allergy

-- Where is the nearest pharmacy?: Haus marasin i stap we?
+- Haus marasin i stap we?

-- I need a doctor: Mi nidim dokta
+- Mi nidim dokta

-- PIH Pharmacy — Hospital pharmacy.
-Pacific International Hospital, Boroko, Port Moresby
+- PIH Pharmacy — Hospital pharmacy (Pacific International Hospital, Boroko, Port Moresby)

-- City Pharmacy — Retail chain with pharmacy sections.
-Multiple locations in Port Moresby and Lae
+- City Pharmacy — Retail chain with pharmacy sections (Multiple locations in Port Moresby and Lae)

 - paracetamol/acetaminophen → Panadol / Paracetamol